hootnot/oanda-trading-environment/README.md

 This plugin can be configured to 'publish' the candle using a publisher/subscriber mechanism.
 This is achieved by using the [0MQ](http://zeromq.org) library and the python binding for it: pyzmq

-Other trading applications can easily subscribe to receive the quotes.
+Other trading applications can easily subscribe to receive the candle data.
+See [here](#zmq_example) for a ZMQ subscription example.

 This plugin is enabled by default.